vaishaldsouza/eco-architect-agent/README.md

-Persona Studio: AI-Driven Eco-Sourcing Agent

-**Persona Studio** is a hybrid **Multimodal + Generative AI system** designed to modernize sustainable procurement workflows.
-Powered by **Gemini 1.5 Flash**, the platform enables users to dynamically switch between expert personas—such as a **Visual Analyst** and a **Generative Consultant**—to extract sustainability intelligence from both **images and text**.

-The result is an intelligent, role-aware sourcing assistant that bridges the gap between design intent and responsible procurement.

 ---

+# 🌱 Persona Studio: AI-Driven Eco-Sourcing Agent

+**Persona Studio** is a hybrid **multimodal and reasoning-driven AI agent** that streamlines sustainable procurement decisions.
+Powered by **Gemini 1.5 Flash**, the system analyzes product images and contextual constraints, then generates **persona-specific sustainability insights** for architects, procurement managers, and marketing teams.

+By combining **visual understanding**, **function-backed data retrieval**, and **persistent persona reasoning**, Persona Studio bridges the gap between design intent and responsible sourcing—efficiently and at scale.

+---

 ## 🚨 Problem Statement

-Sustainable sourcing decisions are frequently delayed by a **knowledge and tooling gap**.
-Architects and procurement teams must manually interpret fragmented sustainability data across formats, vendors, and stakeholder expectations.
+Sustainable sourcing is slowed by a persistent **knowledge and tooling gap**.
+Decision-makers must manually interpret fragmented sustainability data while balancing the differing priorities of multiple stakeholders.

 ### Key Challenges

-* **Data Fragmentation:** Sustainability signals exist across images, PDFs, product sheets, and unstructured text.
+* **Fragmentation:** Sustainability information exists across images, PDFs, and unstructured text.
-* **Persona Bias:** Different stakeholders (architects, marketers, procurement managers) require distinct insights from the same product.
+* **Persona Bias:** Different roles require different insights from the same product.
-* **Resource Inefficiency:** Repetitive API calls and manual analysis increase latency and cost.
+* **Resource Inefficiency:** Repetitive analysis and API calls increase latency and cost.

+Existing tools treat sustainability as static data, not as a **contextual, role-dependent reasoning problem**.

 ---

 ## 💡 The Solution

-**Persona Studio** introduces a persona-driven AI “studio” that acts as an intelligent thought partner for sustainable decision-making.
+Persona Studio introduces a **persona-driven AI “studio”** that acts as an intelligent thought partner for sustainable procurement.

 ### Core Capabilities

-* **Hybrid Intelligence:** Combines visual understanding and text-based reasoning to generate holistic sustainability assessments.
+* **Hybrid Multimodal Intelligence**
+  Uses Gemini’s vision and reasoning capabilities to extract eco-signals directly from product images and text inputs.

+* **Persona-Aware Reasoning**
-* **Role-Based Reasoning:** Adapts depth, tone, and analytical focus based on the selected expert persona.
+  Adapts tone, depth, and analytical focus based on a selected expert persona:

+  * Eco-Architect
+  * Procurement Manager
+  * Sustainability Marketer

+* **Resource-Efficient Architecture**
-* **Resilient Architecture:** Includes a smart fallback (mock inference engine) to ensure uninterrupted operation during API throttling or high-traffic usage.
+  Implements content hashing, local caching, and a fallback mock engine to ensure reliable operation within free-tier API limits.

 ---

 ## 🛠️ Technical Approach

-### 1. Multimodal Foundation
+### 1. Multimodal Analysis (Gemini Core Feature)

-Leverages **Gemini’s vision capabilities** to infer materials, finishes, and construction methods from raw furniture images.
+Gemini analyzes raw furniture images to infer:

+* Material composition
+* Construction methods and joinery
+* Visual indicators of durability and sustainability

+This multimodal reasoning is essential and cannot be achieved with traditional rule-based systems.

+---

 ### 2. Persona Mapping Layer

-A configurable instruction system that primes the model to reason as:
+A persistent configuration layer primes Gemini to reason as different domain experts, ensuring **consistent, high-quality outputs with minimal back-and-forth**—aligned with the *Maximized Context* theme.

+---

+### 3. Function Calling & Automation

+Based on the analysis, Gemini triggers a **mock function call** to query a structured sustainability inventory:

+* Eco-ratings
-* Eco-Architect
+* Lifecycle data
-* Procurement Manager
+* Circularity risks

-* Marketing & Sustainability Strategist
+The system returns a **single structured action plan**, aligning with the *Resource-Efficient Agent* theme.

+---

-### 3. Efficiency & Reliability Layer
+### 4. Efficiency & Reliability Layer

-* Content-hashing cache to avoid redundant requests
+* Content-hashing cache prevents duplicate API calls
-* Automatic fallback to mock data when API limits are reached This aligns directly with the **Resource-Efficient Agent** design philosophy.
+* Automatic fallback to mock inference ensures uninterrupted demos and testing This design prioritizes **logic over load**, as recommended for the free tier.

+---

-### 4. Glassmorphism UI
+### 5. Professional Studio UI

-A clean, modern dashboard built for professional design studios, emphasizing clarity, focus, and visual hierarchy.
+A glassmorphism-based dashboard designed for design studios and procurement teams, emphasizing clarity and usability.

 ---